 In 2011 this bird monitoring programme was replaced with a new survey designed to monitor changes in the distribution and abundance of native forest birds across the entire network of Wellington City parks and reserves, rather than a selected subset of reserves (McArthur et al, 2012).
-Tui were chosen as a key focal species for this survey design and a sample size of 200 five-minute bird counts carried out at 100 locations across the city's reserve network was chosen to ensure the design had sufficient statistical power to detect a 10% or greater change in the relative abundance of tui in Wellington City reserves from one year to the next.
-These new bird count stations were surveyed in both 2011 and 2012 and showed that the dispersal of birds re-introduced to Zealandia into surrounding reserves accounted for 33% of the native forest bird species detected.
-Many of these species were found to have very localised distributions in Wellington City however, indicating that one or more factors were limiting the ability of these species to colonise habitats beyond Zealandia's predator-proof fence (McArthur et al, 2013a).
+Tui were chosen as a key focal species for this survey design due to their conspicuousness and popularity with the general public.
+Based on a power analysis of the pre-2011 Wellington City bird survey data, a sample size of 200 five-minute bird counts carried out at 100 locations across the city's parks and reserves network was chosen to ensure that this new design had sufficient statistical power to detect a 10% or more change in the relative abundance of tui in Wellington City reserves from one year to the next.

-1 A joint initiative between the Morgan Foundation, Wellington City Council, Department of Conservation and Greater Wellington Regional Council (http://halo.org.nz/)
+1 A joint initiative between the Morgan Foundation, Wellington City Council, Department of Conservation and Greater Wellington Regional Council (http://halo.org.nz/; accessed 24/06/2016)